USEPA/WNTR/documentation/resilience.rst

                                           failures while still meeting demands and pressures at the nodes.
 The Todini index defines resilience at a specific time as a measure of surplus power at each node and measures relative energy redundancy.
-                                          The Todini index can be computed using the :class:`~wntr.metrics.hydraulic.todini` method.
+                                          The Todini index can be computed using the :class:`~wntr.metrics.hydraulic.todini_index` method.

    Entropy                                Entropy [AwGB90]_ is a measure of uncertainty in a random variable.
                                           In a water distribution network model, the random variable is